fstahl1/advanced_lane_finding/README.md

 Assuming the 2nd order polynomial curve $f(y) = Ay² + By + C$ and their derivatives $f'(y) = 2Ay + B$ and $f''(y) = 2A$, this leads to

 $R_{curve} = \frac{\big[1 + (2 Ay + B)²\big]^{3/2}}{\lvert2A\rvert}$.
-This formular is used in the `get_radius()` function *code cell 39, line 6-8*.
+This formular is used in the `get_radius()` function *code cell 37, line 7-9*.
 The radius is calculated at the bottom of the image, since this is the closest approximation to the current position of the car.

-The distance to the lane center results from the difference between the calculated lane center and the middle of the image, which can be seen in function `get_offset()` (*code cell 40, line 4-8*).
+The distance to the lane center results from the difference between the calculated lane center and the middle of the image, which can be seen in function `get_offset()` (*code cell 38).
 By definition, a negative offset means a car position left from the lane center.

-For converting the measures from pixel to real world space, conversion coefficients for x and y directions are required (`xm_per_pix` and `ym_per_pix` in *code cell 38, line 8 and 15*).
+For converting the measures from pixel to real world space, conversion coefficients for x and y directions are required (`xm_per_pix` and `ym_per_pix` in *code cell 36, line 8 and 15*).
 Their values have been determined based on the warped image above, assuming a lane width of 3.7 meters and a dashed line length of 3 meters.

 ### Example image the result plotted back down onto the road

-The result was plotting on the road in *code cell 49, line 43-47*.
+The result is plotted on the road in *code cell 47, line 35-39*.

 ![png](./output_images/08_overlay.png)